hotwa/LillyMol/docs/QSAR_Models/README.md

 used during training and will call make_descriptors in order to score the test set.

-Note too that here the underlying script is ruby, which calls a LillyMol C++ executable for scoring.
+Note too that the underlying evaluation script is ruby, which calls a LillyMol C++ executable for scoring.

 One slightly unfortunate usability feature is that xgbd_make is a python script that uses absl for argument parsing, so -- type options are recognised.
-The evaluation tool is ruby, and recognised - type options.
+The evaluation tool is ruby, and recognises - type options.
 So building is done with `--mdir` and scoring via `-mdir`.

 Scoring is typically fast since it is via a C++ interface to xgboost, scoring